Personalised Foundation Learning Provision

 Personalised Foundation Learning (PFL) is a suite of off-site, community based provision for KS4 students struggling to access a mainstream curriculum.
 It takes place with 6 commissioned providers including training providers, charities and an FE College across East Sussex.

-Full time PFL students access Core provision for 3 days a week studying Functional Skills English, Maths and ICT and either a Level 1 Laser Learning, Employability and Progression (LEAP) or a BTEC Work Skills qualification.
-Full and part time students then choose accredited courses for 2 days per week in vocational areas including Sport, Art and Media, Construction and Bike Mechanics.
+Full time PFL students access Core provision for 3 days a week studying Functional Skills English, Maths and ICT and either a Level 1 Laser Learning, Employability and Progression (LEAP) or an alternatice appropriate qualification.
+Full and part time students then choose accredited courses for 2 days per week in vocational areas including Sport, Art and Media, Construction and Land based studies.
 Students may also be able to access work experience placements if appropriate.